-Discovered by the researcher Malware Hunter Team earlier this month, malware - backdoor is called “Spidey Bot.”, based on the name of the Discord command and control channel with which the 'malware' communicated.
-Interestingly see in the article below a comment that, however, states that his real name is "BlueFace".
+Discovered by the researcher Malware Hunter Team Earlier this month, a malware backdoor was named "Spidey Bot", based on the name of the Discord command and control channel the 'malware' communicated with.
+Interestingly, there is a comment in the article below which states that its real name is "BlueFace".

 The information collected and sent to the attacker includes:

 - User information such as username, email address, phone number and more

 - The first 50 characters of the victim's Windows clipboard

 The contents of the clipboard are of particular concern, as they can allow the user to steal passwords, personal information or other confidential data copied by the user.

 The Gightdio function, which acts as a backdoor into new malware